-All Bible and Theology research papers must follow the Turabian style according to A Manual for Writers of Research Papers, Theses, and Dissertations.
-8th edition.
+All class papers must follow the Turabian style according to A Manual for Writers of Research Papers, Theses and Dissertations, 8th edition (Chicago style).
+You must use footnotes.

 Do not plagiarize.
 Plagiarism is defined as copying any part of a book or paper without identifying the source.
 This also includes taking another person's ideas or AI entity's ideas or constructs and presenting them as your own.
 The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
 Plagiarism of any kind will not be tolerated.
 If a student plagiarizes the student will receive a zero (F) for the assignment and he or she will be reported to the dean of students and the chief academic officer.